mohmoussad/Dynamic-Minimal-Portfolio/README.md

 # Dynamic Minimal Portfolio

-Minimal responsive portfolio template inspired by the bento.me theme.
+Dynamic responsive portfolio template inspired by the bento.me theme.
 Built using React, Bootstrap, and React Icons, and it can be easily customized using a configuration file.

 [Live Version 🚀 ](https://mohmoussad.github.io/Dynamic-Minimal-Portfolio/)